gregory-ledenev/Vert.x-EasyRouting/README.md

 ## Adding to Your Build

-To add to your build: copy `com.gl.vertx.easyrouting` classes to your project and add it to your classpath.
+To add to your build: copy `com.gl.vertx.easyrouting` classes to your Vert.x project.

 ## License